tidynest/hypr-keybind-manager/CONTRIBUTING.md

 Before submitting a bug report, please:
 - Check existing issues to avoid duplicates
-- Test with the latest version from the `master` branch
+- Test with the latest version from the `main` branch
 - Reproduce the bug with a minimal test case

 **Create a GitHub Issue** with: